SCHG How-to:Import Levels Into Sonic Generations

 Additional Notes: You can use any version of 3DS Max from 9 to 2014 for the purpose of exporting terrain geometry, but it's recommended to get the 2010 version, as the 2011 version is quite unstable.
 The only reason you'll ever need a version like 2011 or less is due to the Havok Content Tools, that need to be of that specific version to work fine in the game.
 Do notice Max 2012 and 2013 can save Max files that are backwards compatible with Max 2011 if specified.

 Step 1: Finding the stage

 - The Models Resource is a good place to find model rips if you want port a level from a game.
 However, that isn't the only place where you can find model rips.
-You can go around the internet searching for model rips.
-If you want to, you can create your own level from scratch, or you can rip a level from a game.
+There surely are more places on the internet to find model rips.
+Also, if you want to, you can create your own level from scratch, or you can rip a level from a game yourself.

 Step 2: Importing into 3DS Max

 - First and foremost: Make sure the units are set to meters!
 This is crucial.
 Go into Customize and click Units Setup and set it to meters.
 You must also go into the System Unit Setup menu in the Units Setup menu and set it to meters.
 This is so your stage will have the correct scale, as Sonic Generations uses the metric system.